Virgin Galactic rocket ship ascends from New Mexico

 SANTA FE, N.M.
 (AP) — Virgin Galactic on Saturday made its first rocket-powered flight from New Mexico to the fringe of space in a manned shuttle, as the company forges toward offering tourist flights to the edge of the Earth's atmosphere.

-Virgin Galactic announced that its VSS Unity shuttle achieved a speed equal to three times the speed of sound and an altitude of just over 55 miles (89 kilometers) above sea level before making its gliding return through the atmosphere.
+Virgin Galactic announced that its VSS Unity shuttle accelerated to three times the speed of sound and reached an altitude of just over 55 miles (89 kilometers) above sea level before making its gliding return through the atmosphere.

 “Today was just an incredible step in the right direction,” Branson told The Associated Press shortly after the flight landings.
 "It tested a lot of new systems that the teams have been building and they all worked.”